megafarad/JMdict-service/README.md

 # Usage

 The easiest way to use this project is via Docker.

+`docker pull sirhc1977/jmdict-service`